 There’s one HUGE problem though.

 Whilst there looks to be a lot of great features in Capture One Pro 11, I’m never going to recommend it to anyone that reads my website until Phase One changes some of their archaic policies on camera support.
 You see, Phase one makes medium format cameras, the kind that you and I can’t afford to buy.
 They feel threatened by the likes of the new, cheaper medium format cameras from Fuji (GFX50), Hasselblad (x1D) and Pentax (645z).
 As a result, they have publicly stated that they will not support cameras in Capture One Pro that compete with the other core of their business.

-They expect people to pay hundred of dollars for their software, commit hundred of hours to learning it, perfecting it, building a workflow and asset management system around it, only to find that the camera they aspire to upgrade to, isn’t supported?
+They expect people to pay hundreds of dollars for their software, commit hundreds of hours to learning it, perfecting it, building a workflow and asset management system around it, only to find that the camera they aspire to upgrade to isn’t supported?
 To me it’s a mind-blowingly stupid decision, and it paints the entire company in a bad light.